 very few anime that i know have the protagonist and his group lose a key battle especially so it being the very first episode. however by doing so the show loses many vital things such as world building and the buildup that could have happened for the battle making it feel like i somehow skipped over the first or so seasons. i guess that the first part of the story is in the mobile game, but an anime has to stand on it's own in order to be considered a proper adaptation and not one long glorified infomercial.

-the world building is loss in the sense that the viewer has no idea what is going on in the world other than there's a dark king and different factions and races uniting together, but none of these are explored in the anime. as for the buildup they loss it in that it would have been better if the first "final battle" was build up and they lost the battle at the mid way point, and for them to do it again, and have the viewers think can they really pull it off this time despite all the built up from last time, but know you already get a feeling that they will succeed which lowers the tension of the show.
+the world building is loss in the sense that the viewer has no idea what is going on in the world other than there's a dark king and different factions and races uniting together, but none of these are explored in the anime. as for the buildup they lost it in the sense that it would have been better if the first "final battle" was built up yet they lost the battle at the mid way point, and for them to do it again, and have the viewers think whether or not they can they really pull it off this time despite all the build up from last time. however since we just skip over that, now you already get a feeling that they will succeed which lowers the tension of the show.

-the show pretty much boils down to the characters trying to have the faction rejoin and find another way to take down the king. they meet a kid who looks just like the protagonists. there's some "betrayal" in the group. there's some battles,but they all look the same, and the final final battle that ends with one of the main characters raseganing the big bad the end, oh and every one is ok. the story felt incomprehensible at points as i believe that people who watch this should already have knowledge of what is going on, because for i had no idea what was happening.even than there was a lot of bullshit going on in the story with characters pooping in and out of nowhere in order for the plot to keep moving forward, and made the story feel rushed just to have it over with.
+the show pretty much boils down to the characters trying to have the faction rejoin and find another way to take down the king, they meet a kid who resembles the protagonists. there's some "betrayal" in the group, there's some battles yet they all look the same, and the final final battle that ends with one of the main characters raseganing the big bad, the end, oh and every one is ok. the story felt incomprehensible at points as i believe that the show was made for people who already have knowledge of what is going on. however even though i had liitle idea what was going on, even i know that there was a lot of bullshit going on in the story with characters popping in and out of nowhere in order for the plot to keep moving forward, and made the story feel rushed just to get it over with.

 Yuri the hero was a somewhat interesting character in the start of the story after having lost in the "final" battle has sort of a ptsd like effect on him, and has doubt if he's worthy to become a hero to the point of siding with the dark king, but this gets swept under the rug fast because what was causing it all along was magic~~~. the same happens to burckhardt as a foreshadowing, but he wasn't much of a character in the first place.
 Arma our "newest"companion (like the others weren't new enough) joins the group and has a power that is rather convenient for the story, not much is looked into him other than being another shounen like protagonist.
 Phoena ,who is waifu material, is the keeper of the chronicle and also the daughter of the king which would be very interesting plot point but is glossed over. also it's her and yuris fault for failing in the first place because if they waited just a little more maybe they could have taken him down with the help of the rest of the group.fuck.
 Juliana and Shuza are just leaders of to large groups ones "kind" ones a "dick" respectively. there's nothing notable about the antagonists the dark king just comes off as a half price pain from naruto, and there's also a demon lady who convinces the characters to be evil. they're just evil for the sake of evil. the betrayers have more depth than them, and that's not saying much.